 Because investment securities cover a wide range of assets, they’re divided into broad categories, two of which will be our main focus:

-Equity securities are financial assets that represent shares of a corporation.
+Equity securities are financial assets that represent shares of ownership.
 The most prevalent type of equity security is the common stock.
 And the characteristic that most defines an equity security—differentiating it from most other types of securities—is ownership.

 If you own an equity security, your shares represent part ownership of the issuing company.
-In other words, you have a claim on a percentage of the issuing company’s earnings and assets.
+In other words, you expect to gain from what could hopefully be an increase of the issuing company’s earnings and assets.
 If you own 1% of the total shares, or security stocks, issued by a company, your part ownership of the controlling company is equivalent to 1%.

-Other assets, such as mutual funds or exchange-traded funds, may be considered equity securities as long as their holdings are composed of pooled equity securities.
+Other assets, such as mutual funds or ETFs, may be considered equity securities as long as their holdings are composed of pooled equity securities.

 Debt securities are financial assets that define the terms of a loan between an issuer (the borrower) and an investor (the lender).
 The terms of a debt security typically include the principal amount to be returned upon maturity of the loan, interest rate payments, and the maturity date or renewal date.

-The most common type of debt securities are bonds—e.g., corporate bonds and government bonds—but also include other assets such as money market instruments, notes, and commercial paper.
+The most common type of debt securities are bonds—e.g., corporate bonds and government bonds—but also include other assets such as money market instruments like commercial paper and notes.

 When you purchase a bond from an issuer, you’re essentially lending the issuer money.
 In most cases, you may be lending money to receive interest payments on the money loaned.
-(Some debt securities, such as exchange-traded notes, are used as a proxy for other tradable instruments.)
+(Some debt securities, such as exchange-traded notes, are used as a proxy for other tradable instruments and do not offer dividends or interest payments.)
 And upon maturity, you hope to receive the full notional amount of your money back.

-Fixed-income investments include debt securities that provide returns in the form of periodic and “fixed” interest payments to the investor.
-The most common type of fixed-income investments are also securities—like corporate bonds and government bonds.
+Fixed income investments include debt securities that provide periodic and “fixed” interest payments to the investor.
+The most common type of fixed income investments are also securities—like corporate bonds and government bonds.

 Other forms of debt obligation securities include government Treasury bills (T-bills) and Treasury notes (T-notes).